Bank to ERP Integration:

 While enterprise resource planning (ERP) is nothing new, businesses of all types and sizes continue to make significant investments in systems like NetSuite, Sage, and SAP.
 Allied Market Research anticipates CAGR of more than 10 percent in the ERP market over the next few years, to reach $78.40 billion by 2026.

 Reliance on these applications also continues to grow.
-ERP systems are no longer just a means of collecting and storing data.
+Banking ERP software is no longer just a means of collecting and storing data.
 They now play a crucial role in automating and streamlining critical workflows, and serve as a trusted source of insights that contribute to more precise business forecasting, and better strategic and tactical planning.